skupperproject/refdog/terminology.md

 +-----------------------------------------+
 ~~~

-Creating a link also requires explicit permission from the target
+Creating a link requires explicit permission from the target site.
-site.
 This permission is granted using **tokens**.
-A token contains
+A token contains a URL
-a URL for the target site and a secret key.
+for the target site and a secret key.

 In this example, site "west" wishes to allow "east" to create a link.
 Site "west" creates a token.
 The owner of "west" gives the token to